uutils/coreutils/CONTRIBUTING.md

 * "MIT equivalent" license (2-clause BSD, 3-clause BSD, ISC)
 * License less restrictive than the MIT License (CC0 1.0 Universal)

+Some licenses are similar to the above, but are not preferable because they contain additional conditions not present in the MIT License.
+The following are accepted in referenced dependencies, on a case-by-case basis, when there is no MIT-licensed alternative:

+* Apache License version 2.0

 Licenses we will not use:

 * An ambiguous license, or no license